MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/setup-guides-for-microsoft-365.md

 ### Microsoft information protection setup guide

-Get an overview of the capabilities you can apply to your Information Protection strategy, so you can be confident your sensitive information is protected.
-Use a four-stage lifecycle approach in which you discover, classify, protect, and monitor sensitive information—the [Microsoft information protection setup guide](https://aka.ms/mipsetupguide) provides guidance for completing each of the stages.
+Get an overview of the capabilities you can apply to your Information Protection strategy so you can be confident your sensitive information is protected.
+Use a four-stage lifecycle approach in which you discover, classify, protect, and monitor sensitive information.
+The [Microsoft information protection setup guide](https://aka.ms/mipsetupguide) provides guidance for completing each of these stages.

 ### Microsoft information governance setup guide

 The [Microsoft Information governance setup guide](https://aka.ms/migsetupguide) provides you with the information you'll need to set up and manage your organization's governance strategy, to ensure that your data is classified and managed according to the specific lifecycle guidelines you set.
-With this guide, you'll learn how to create, auto-apply or publish labels, label policies, and retention policies, that are applied to your org's reusable content and compliance records.
-You'll also get information on importing CSV files with a file plan, for bulk scenarios or for applying them manually to individual documents.
+With this guide, you'll learn how to create, auto-apply, or publish labels, label policies, and retention policies that are applied to your organization's reusable content and compliance records.
+You'll also get information on importing CSV files with a file plan for bulk scenarios or for applying them manually to individual documents.

 ## Guides for collaboration